Interatomic potential: Many-body potentials

-EAM potentials have also been extended to describe covalent bonding by adding angular-dependent terms to the electron density function $\rho$, in what is called the modified embedded atom method (MEAM).
+EAM potentialshave also been extended to describe covalent bonding by adding angular-dependent terms to the electron density function $\rho$, in what is called the modified embedded atom method (MEAM).

 Force fields

 A force field is the collection of parameters to describe the physical interactions between atoms or physical units (up to ~10^{8}) using a given energy expression.
 The term force field characterizes the collection of parameters for a given interatomic potential (energy function) and is often used within the computational chemistry community.
 The force field parameters make the difference between good and poor models.
 Force fields are used for the simulation of metals, ceramics, molecules, chemistry, and biological systems, covering the entire periodic table and multiphase materials.
 Today's performance is among the best for solid-state materials, molecular fluids, and for biomacromolecules, whereby biomacromolecules were the primary focus of force fields from the 1970s to the early 2000s.
 Force fields range from relatively simple and interpretable fixed-bond models (e.g. Interface force field, CHARMM, and COMPASS) to explicitly reactive models with many adjustable fit parameters (e.g. ReaxFF) and machine learning models.